 - Trustmarks, which are logos from external accreditors who say it’s safe to shop on your site.
 Some common ones include McAfee, Verisign, Paypal, BBB, and TRUSTe, which were found to be the most effective in a survey by Actual Insights, but there are many others.

 - Payment system logos (from the major credit card providers and Paypal), which show customers they will be able to pay for items easily.
 Since these logos are trusted, some of that trust rubs off on your site.

 Online Shopping Fears for the Price-Conscious

 3. Is This the Best Price?

-Just as some shoppers visit multiple bricks and mortar stores before purchasing an item from the store where they originally saw it, online shoppers – especially the price conscious ones – will shop around for a bargain.
-If you want to keep them on your site, the answer is to provide coupons and discounts or to price match.
+Just as some shoppers visit multiple brick-and-mortar stores before buying an item from the store where they originally saw it, online shoppers – especially the price-conscious ones – will shop around for a bargain.
+If you want to keep them on your site, the answer is to provide coupons and discounts or to price-match.
 That’s what Best Buy does, and Target does the same in-store.
-Of course, having the lowest price doesn’t keep all online shoppers happy ….
+Of course, having the lowest price doesn’t keep all online shoppers happy …

 4. Is the Product Too Cheap?

 Sometimes the cheapest products just don’t sell, because there’s a perception that there must be something wrong with it if the price seems too good to be true.
 A study from Stanford says sometimes price comparisons make some products look more risky and stop people from buying at all.

 - Give full product information, so people know what they’re getting and can assess the product properly.

 - Provide social proof (more on that in a moment).